KevinDelao/ZombieAttack/README.md

 ## Setup
-To run this project properly open visual code and select find a solution and select BoulderBlast.sln in the folder.
-Once started up you will need to change the main.cpp and change the file path for Assets and make it to wherever the path for Assets says for you.
-After this simply run the project and the game should load up.
+To run this project simply run the project and the UI will show up.